aolenevme/lint-fs/README.md

 Lint File System with Regular Expressions!

 ## Why?
 We have got linters and static analyzers.
-But stated structures of projects play equally important roles in keeping your code clean.
-**So welcome the automated tool for linting the file system of your projects!** ✌️
+But stated structures of projects play equally essential roles in keeping your code clean. **So, welcome the automated tool for linting file systems` projects!** ✌️

 ## How?
 1. Install